-Pursuant to the Mining Act, the term of prospecting licenses is three years with two rights of renewal of one year each, for a total of five years.
+Pursuant to the Guyana Mining Act, the term of prospecting licenses is three years with two rights of renewal of one year each, for a total of five years.
 After five years, the license may be further renewed through submission of a new license application.
-The Company is in the process of renewing the term of its EMPL, which is due to expire on October 18, 2023.
-On May 12, 2023, the Company submitted an application for the second one-year renewal of the existing license, which would extend the prospecting license period to October 18, 2024.
 The Company was granted all previous renewals and new license applications.
+On August 11, 2023, following a site visit on April 13, 2023, by senior officials from the Guyana Geology and Mines Commission ("GGMC"), the GGMC approved the second one-year renewal of the current EMPL, which will expire on October 18, 2024.